 After playback was confirmed working, I plugged our Waldorf KB37 eurorack keyboard into the Neograf prototype and made the changes necessary Polygraf’s record code.
 Very quickly I ended up with something that could record and playback notes.
 Neat!

 We quickly noticed that before we recorded a sequence into Neograf, we’d want to actually play it by hand a few times first.
 With Neograf between the keyboard and the synthesiser, this wasn’t so easy - we either had to unpatch Neograf or use a different keyboard.
 We figured that a musician wouldn’t want to have to have unpatch Neograf every time that they wanted to play their keyboard, so we introduced an ‘Audition’ mode where Neograf just repeats it’s input on it’s output.
-It isn’t a perfect reproduction as Neograf can only output 5 octaves (and outputs a quantised note), but it’s good enough for our purposes.
+It isn’t a perfect reproduction as Neograf can only output 5 octaves (and outputs as a quantised note), but it’s good enough for our purposes.

 The next thing that was painfully obvious was that we needed a way for Neograf to play longer sequences.
 The tetris theme that I had transcribed spanned two sequences, and it was a real pain to have to mess with the pattern knob every time we wanted to play the full thing.
 We decided to implement a switch that allowed Neograf to play just 1 sequence, or 2 or 4 consecutive ones.
 This worked really nicely.
 It was such a good feature that we went back to Polygraf and figured out a way to implement it there, too.

-At some point I noticed that we were only using the “State” input (used to input sequences without a keyboard in the same style as Polygraf) in Play mode, and decided to give it a second purpose in Play mode - make it work for adding Bias.
+At some point we noticed that we were only using the “State” input (used to input sequences without a keyboard in the same style as Polygraf) in Play mode, and decided to give it a second purpose in Play mode - make it work for adding Bias.
 Obviously, it would be annoying to have a Bias applied just because the “State” input was in a certain position when you turned the module on (or switched between Record and Play mode), so we only add Bias when the “State” input changes during playback.

 I really like Neograf; it feels like it fills a gap missing from the -graf series of modules.
 Whilst Cryptograf is great as an analogue sequencer (especially when paired with Polygraf), it’s more of an ‘in the moment, happy accident’ tool.
 Neograf fills the hole of wanting to make reproducible patterns.